Use these professional prevention and restoration tips in case of flooding.

 - Save things such as books, documents, and photographs in resealable bags and freeze them to be cleaned later.

 - Place aluminum foil or wood blocks in between wet floors and the legs of furniture that can’t easily be moved.

 - Contact your insurance adjuster immediately.
 Before or while the restoration process is in progress, it’s best to go ahead and contact your insurance company immediately to have them assess the damage.

 - Make a detailed list of the damage and take photos or videos.

 - Save a piece of your damaged floor or wall coverings to show your insurance assessor.

 - Check with your mortgage holder before cashing home insurance checks, especially if the damage is extensive.

-Armed with these tips and guidelines, home and business owners—especially in New Orleans and the surrounding northern Gulf of Mexico coastal regions—can adequately prepare and protect themselves and their property, or start the DIY restoration process when affected by flooding from hurricanes or excessive rains.
+Armed with these tips and guidelines on storm prevention and restoration, home and business owners—especially in New Orleans and the surrounding northern Gulf of Mexico coastal regions—can adequately prepare and protect themselves and their property or start the DIY restoration process when affected by flooding from hurricanes or excessive rains.
 If the damage is too extensive to complete yourself, please contact a professional to maintain your health and safety, as well as the structural integrity of your home or building.

 MLM is always available for help when it comes to storm prevention and restoration.
 For complex jobs when it comes to keeping your home safe or restoring it after a damaging storm, contact us.
 We’ll get the job done right.